 Name VT Garraway Diversified Fixed Interest Fund PRN 638213 Investment Objective and Policy The investment objective of VT Garraway Diversified Fixed Interest Fund is to provide a high level of income, primarily through investment in a concentrated portfolio of fixed interest securities.
 Although the main objective is to provide a high level of income, consideration will also be given to capital return.
 VT Garraway Diversified Fixed Interest Fund will seek to gain exposure in fixed interest securities primarily through investment in collective investment schemes and investment trusts.
 The fund may also invest directly in fixed interest securities and other transferable securities.
 The mix between, Government securities, investment grade and high yield assets may vary depending upon the Investment Adviser's view of prevailing conditions and prudent spread of risk.
 Money market instruments, equities and cash deposits may also be held from time to time.
-The use of derivatives and/or hedging transactions is permitted in connection with the efficient portfolio management of the Sub-fund.
-In addition, the Sub-fund may use derivatives and forward transactions for investment purposes.
+The use of derivatives and/or hedging transactions is permitted in connection with the efficient portfolio management of the Fund.
+In addition, the Fund may use derivatives and forward transactions for investment purposes.
 Investor Profile The Fund is suitable for investors seeking an above-average level of bond income that is also managed with a view to mitigating the losses periodically associated with investments in higher-risk bonds.
 The Fund can be used as an income-oriented solution in its own right or at the heart of a range of investment selections.
 Valuation Point 12 noon (UK time) Frequency of Dealing Daily

-Price Publication www.valu-trac.com

-Share classes Classes A and R, in each case as Accumulation Shares and

-as Income Shares
+Price Publication www.valu-trac.com Share classes Classes A and R, in each case as Accumulation Shares and as Income Shares Benchmark The Fund does not have a specific benchmark.
+The performance of the Fund can be measured by considering whether the objective is achieved (i.e. whether a high level of income has been provided).